Guidelines for the Student-Designed Major

 I. Background for the Guidelines

 While most Clark students can and do fulfill their academic goals through regularly-established departments and interdisciplinary programs, the University recognizes that some students may have special interests and goals that cannot be met through the normal channels.
 The Student-Designed Major (SDM) program is designed to provide flexibility for these students while ensuring rigorous academic standards.
 The SDM is clearly not appropriate for most students at Clark.
 Students are expected to carry a 3.0 GPA to pursue the SDM.
 We already have a wide variety of strong majors in the college, but we recognize that some students may develop an interest in a particular problem that creatively cuts across existing majors, maintains intellectual rigor and coherence, and draws on existing faculty expertise.
-While the SDM may be taken in combination with a concentration or a minor, it is not normally pursued as part of a double major.
+While the SDM may be taken in combination with a concentration or a minor or pursued as part of a double major.

-Because the student-designed major does not fall within the supervision of regular departments, it requires special effort on the part of the participating students and faculty and the Associate Dean of the College to see that the students acquire a level of intellectual stimulation, training, depth, and breadth comparable to what they would be expected to acquire in a regular major.
+Because the student-designed major does not fall within the supervision of regular departments, it requires special effort on the part of the participating students and faculty and the Senior Associate Dean of the College to see that the students acquire a level of intellectual stimulation, training, depth, and breadth comparable to what they would be expected to acquire in a regular major.

 Departments at Clark work hard to conceptualize majors that provide a high degree of structure and coherence, and that insure students will gain both depth in a single discipline, and breadth within the discipline and related disciplines.
 The freedom to develop an independent student-designed major should entail an intellectual effort comparable to that which departments experience in developing their majors.
 In fact, this activity—conceptualizing a major with the same intellectual rigor as any established major—is perhaps the most demanding and the most rewarding aspect of the student-designed major.